Riemann Sums and the Definite Integral#

 There are two images, one to the left and one to the right.
 In both, there is a horizontal x-axis.
 On the left, the x-axis has the points a and b marked.
 On the right, the points a, x one, x two, x three, x four, and b are marked.
 The graph of the function f(x) is plotted above the axis in each picture.
 On the left, the area below the graph of f(x), above the x-axis, and between x=a and x=b is shaded yellow.
 On the right, there are four yellow rectangles of equal width, the bottoms of which break up [a,b] into four subintervals.
 The first rectangle has lower left hand corner a, contains the point x one, and has height f of x one.
 The second rectangle contains the point x two and has heigh f of x two.
 The third rectangle contains the point x three and has height f of x three.
 The fourth rectangle contains the point x four, has height f of x four, and has lower right hand corner b.

-A Riemann sum uses rectangles (above right) to approximate the desired area in the following manner.
+One way to approximate the area of the region is to use rectangles (see above right) in a systematic manner.
 Start by selecting a value for \(n\), which is the number of rectangles.
 Then break up the interval \([a,b]\) into \(n\) subintervals, each having width \(\Delta x = (b-a)/n\).
-Each subinterval corresponds to the base of a rectangle where \(\Delta x\) is the width of the rectangle.
+Each subinterval corresponds to the base of a rectangle of width \(\Delta x\).
 Next, pick one value, \(x_i\), from each subinterval, and evaluate \(f(x_i)\) to determine the height of the corresponding rectangle.

 The total area of the \(n\) rectangles is given by